Skip to main content

 In short: we’re now using new, more advanced attribution models.

-Previously, each Triptease product (such as Messages or Metasearch) tracked its impact independently.
+Previously different Triptease products (such as Messages or Metasearch) used different methodologies for tracking bookings.
 This meant:

-• Cross-product interactions (e.g. Messages and Metasearch influencing the same guest) weren’t taken into account.
+• Cross-product interactions (e.g. Messages and Metasearch influencing the same guest) were only taken into account for the acquisition channels, not the Messages channel.

 • If multiple interactions occurred in one channel, attribution for that channel followed a last-click model.
 Previous interactions were ignored.